since its launch in February 2006, Indian Foreign Affairs Journal, a peer

 the examination of relevant but sensitive and complex issues of India’s

 foreign policy and relations.
 Such examination is undertaken by experienced

 decision makers, serious scholars and seasoned commentators.

-remains true to its credo, publishing authors of widely divergent views, and at the
+remains true to its credo, publishing authors of widely divergent views,

-scholarly and policy oriented articles, each issue of the Journal
+in-depth scholarly and policy oriented articles, each issue of the Journal

 presents a Debate on one of the contemporary and contentious aspects of